 Protection and recovery of corporate data on lost/stolen devices with remote wipe-off

 IT teams should be able to configure security policies and business apps on devices in bulk, without having to physically handle them.
-This is especially critical for an enterprise having workforce located at several geographic locations
+This is especially critical for an enterprise having a workforce located at several geographic locations

 An MDM software should give total control of the device to the IT.
 The IT teams should be able to lock down devices like kiosks, digital signage by configuring minuscule features of the device- from branding to hardware.
 IT administrators should be able to configure settings such as network, sharing and media on managed devices.

 An MDM solution should explicitly help in-app management- IT should be able to publish or block apps, update apps remotely and also push enterprise apps privately on managed devices.